Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Erlangen Reading: Three Information-Theoretic Regimes

 \subsection{AD information structure (R\'{e}nyi-2)}

 The structural capacity $\kappa$ of equation~\eqref{eq:kappa_spec} is a functional of the Rényi-2 entropy of the eigenvalue spectrum of $\mathbf{R}$, in direct analogy to Shannon's content as a functional of Rényi-1.
 It quantifies the extent to which signal modes stand out from their environment, which determines how much of the Shannon content is accessible from a single observation.
-For white noise, $\kappa = 2$ (the floor: structure barely exceeds the trivial group).
-For a rank-one signal in noise, $\kappa$ grows with SNR.
+For a rank-one signal, $\kappa = 2$ (the floor: a concentrated spectrum admits the trivial-group baseline only and no additional exploitable degeneracy).
+For white noise on $\mathbb{C}^M$, $\kappa = M+1$ (the ceiling: all $M$ spectral modes are equally weighted, giving the maximum participation ratio and the maximum exploitable degeneracy).
+For a rank-one signal in noise, $\kappa$ decreases from $M+1$ toward $2$ as SNR grows and the covariance becomes increasingly rank-one-dominated.
 As established in Section~\ref{sec:fourthms}, $\kappa$ is the operational fundamental measure of single-observation estimation efficiency.

 A sinusoid in silence has low Shannon entropy but high structural capacity: predictable, few bits, but those few bits are maximally separated from the background.
 White noise has maximum Shannon entropy but minimum structural capacity: every mode equally present, no mode distinguished, no single-observation extraction possible.
 Shannon theory is the limit for data communication; structural capacity is the limit for single-observation estimation.
 They are not competitors; they measure different aspects of the same reality.